 People differ about which camp is the best in the Moremi Game Reserve.
 Both Xaxanaka and Third Bridge are popular, but my choice is without any doubt Khwai or North Gate and I would camp here for three nights.
 Game viewing in this area is certainly the best and it is much easier to reach from both Maun and Savute, which will be our next stop.
 From Khwai we can do day trip to the other campsites where we can perhaps have a picnic lunch.
 Boat trips into the Okavango Delta are available at Xaxanaka, which is about 40km from Khwai.
 The best game viewing is along the Khwai River.

 Day 9 and 10: Moremi to Savute.

 Leave early and enjoy the excellent game viewing along the Khwai River on route to Savute.
 Once you have left the river you will cross the Savute Ridge, an area with very deep sand.
-As soon as you enter the Chobe Game Reserve the roads gets slightly better.
+As soon as you enter the Chobe Game Reserve the roads get slightly better.
 Camp for two nights in Savute and enjoy game drives in the well-known Savute Marsh.
-You are guaranteed to see large numbers of game on the plains which are followed by the big predators.
+You are guaranteed to see large numbers of game on the plains.

 Day 11 and 12: Savute to Kasane.